 You said it didn't exist.

-I was educating you.
+I'm educating you.

 Let me hear my point.

-Part of the problem with this is that sometimes we're doing more harm than good than we are with our bodies when we have something that turns out to be nothing more than a placebo because there's a lot of snake oil salespeople out there that sadly prey on the fears and illnesses uh and desperation that people have when they can't get help with traditional medicine.
+Part of the problem with this is that sometimes we're doing more harm than good than we are with our bodies when we have something that turns out to be nothing more than a placebo, because there's a lot of snake oil salespeople out there that sadly prey on the fears and illnesses and desperation that people have when they can't get help with traditional medicine.

-So where coronavirus is concerned, for example, we should have more again, getting in front of it.
+So where coronavirus is concerned, for example, we should have more, again, getting in front of it.

-We should have, first of all, everybody out there knowing the truth about masks, everybody out there knowing the truth about hand washing, and everyone out there knowing the truth about having the vaccine uh for the flu.
+We should have, first of all, everybody out there knowing the truth about masks, everybody out there knowing the truth about hand washing, and everyone out there knowing the truth about having the vaccine for the flu, just the regular old commonplace flu that we get, the flu vaccine every year, and how it's helping us to fight it.

-Trump gets criticized for for keeping Americans safe.
+Trump gets criticized for keeping Americans safe.

-Uh, he gets criticized for bringing Americans back that were on a ship so they can get the better care they deserve and will get in America.
+He gets criticized for bringing Americans back that were on a ship so they can get the better care they deserve and will get in America.

 I hope he does exactly what he said he would do, which is put the country first in precisely these kinds of moments where it is a crisis, where it is we do need to be looking out for ourselves.